-Place-based biochar involves both the production and application of biochar on site.
+Place-based biochar involves both the production and application of biochar from feedstock originating on site.
 This sector uses leftover biomass residuals from a range of landscape management practices including logging, thinning, and other forestry activities.
 Place-based methods often utilize technologies with lower capital and operating costs, yet require a larger workforce to implement at scale.
 This provides a unique opportunity for green job creation, especially when implemented in conjunction with ongoing fuel reduction and vegetation management projects.
 By converting “waste” biomass into a valuable resource, place-based biochar has the potential to increase the economic viability and ecological benefits of current forest management practices.

 Conservation Burns

 Conservation burns are a low-tech pyrolysis option that involve open pile burning without a kiln.
 This is the simplest and most accessible way to produce biochar.
 When managed appropriately, conservation burns prevent incineration of the organic soil horizon associated with conventional slash pile burns.
-In doing so, conservation burns curb the growth of invasive species and decrease carbon emissions.
+In doing so, conservation burns curb the growth of invasive species, protect soil microbial life, and decrease carbon emissions.

-Consistent with place based production best practices the following methods will be employed:,,,
+Consistent with place-based production best practices the following methods will be employed:,,,

 2.1.
 Description of piles: Conservation burn piles will be constructed using feedstock of relatively consistent diameters, with a maximum diameter of approximately eight inches.
 These piles will be built in a cone shape, with the largest diameter material in the center of the piles, and the smaller material on the top and bottom.
-This will ensure that all materials will convert to char at approximately the same rate. eedstock will be thoroughly dried using methods such as Kraft Paper coverings prior to burning.
+This will ensure that all materials will convert to char at approximately the same rate.
+Feedstock will be thoroughly dried using methods such as Kraft Paper coverings prior to burning.
 Piles will contain approximately 25% air space and be largely free of dirt and rock.
 Small piles no greater than 4-5 ft long will be used to ensure fast and even burning.
 Piles will be widely distributed across the project area to decrease labor costs and emissions from transporting feedstock, and to retain forest nutrients in place.

 2.2.
 Description of pyrolysis: Unlike conventional burns, conservation piles will be lit from the top to create an oxygen limiting environment.
 As the flames move downward, they consume the oxygen that would otherwise reduce charcoal to ash.
 This leaves a low-oxygen environment on top where biomass is converted to charcoal.
 A temperature of 700-750° F will be maintained throughout to reduce emissions from pyrolysis.
 Pyrolysis will take approximately 20 minutes per pile, at which point the pile will be quenched with pressurized water.
 Quenching prevents ash formation and ensures maximum carbon sequestration.
 Quenching also protects underlying soils from incineration and reduces emissions by ensuring that most of the smoke is burned.